Your Guide to Stream Yoga Classes Online – Zoom vs Skype vs YouTube Live vs Facebook Live

 “If you don’t Livestream your show you’re missing out on a huge opportunity that your competitors are going to pick up on.” – Digital Manager, Carolina Herrera

-Live streaming has become a trend is fast growing in popularity.
-There are many well-known businesses and people who have used the new technology and used live streaming as an innovative marketing tool to promote their business.
+Live streaming is a trend that is growing in popularity fast.
+Many well-known businesses and people have used the new technology to promote their businesses by using live streaming as an innovative marketing tool.

-Here is how you can set up a live stream yoga class online according to Quora.
+According to Quora, you can set up a live-stream yoga class online.

 Live Stream vs Recorded Videos

-Live streaming refers to online streaming media simultaneously recorded and broadcast in real-time.
-Non-live media such as video-on-demand, vlogs, and YouTube videos are technically streamed, but not live-streamed and are recorded videos that are uploaded.
+Live streaming refers to online streaming media that is simultaneously recorded and broadcast in real time.
+Non-live media such as video-on-demand, vlogs, and YouTube videos are technically streamed but not live-streamed and are recorded videos that are uploaded.

-Live stream services encompass a wide variety of topics, from social media to video games to professional sports or yoga lessons.
-Platforms like Facebook, Periscope, Kuaishou, and 17 include the streaming of scheduled promotions and celebrity events as well as streaming between users, as in videotelephony.
+Live streaming services encompass various topics, from social media to video games to professional sports or yoga lessons.
+Platforms like Facebook, TikTok Live, Kuaishou, and Twitch include streaming scheduled promotions, celebrity events, and direct user interaction.

-User interaction via chat rooms forms a major component of live streaming.
+User interaction via chat rooms forms a significant component of live streaming.
 Platforms often include the ability to talk to the broadcaster or participate in conversations in chat.
-Many chat rooms also consist of emotes which is another way to communicate to the live streamer.
+Many chat rooms also contain emoticons, another way to communicate with the live streamer.

 Live Streaming Yoga Classes Online – Advantages

-1. Live Streaming Yoga classes online get higher engagement because people are drawn to see live real-time footage rather than recorded videos that are edited and become not so authentic.
-It is found that clients or yoga students love to watch live streaming videos and spend more time hooked to that live performance as compared to traditional recorded videos.
+1. Live-streamed yoga classes tend to engage audiences more since they offer real-time interaction and authenticity that edited, pre-recorded videos sometimes lack.
+It has been found that clients or yoga students love to watch live streaming videos and spend more time hooked to that live performance than traditional recorded videos.

-2. With live videos, audiences are given the opportunity to receive authentic and relatable access to a brand.
-It’s not pre-scripted with multiple takes to get it perfectly right, it’s a place where the brand can open up and be more personable with its audience.
-Also, live streaming Yoga classes online is an interactive platform where you get to listen to your community or students and answer their queries in real-time.
-With Livestream statistics finding 79% believe live video provides a more authentic interaction with audiences, while 80% of respondents would prefer to watch a live video from a brand than read a blog, and 82% prefer branded live videos to social posts.
+2. With live videos, audiences can receive authentic and relatable access to a brand.
+It’s not pre-scripted with multiple takes to get it perfectly right.
+It’s a place where the brand can open up and be more personable with its audience.
+Also, live streaming Yoga classes online is an interactive platform where you listen to your community or students and answer their queries in real-time.
+With Livestream statistics finding 79% believe live video provides a more authentic interaction with audiences, 80% of respondents would prefer to watch a live video from a brand than read a blog, and 82% prefer branded live videos to social posts.

-3. Also, Livestream found video quality is the most important factor for 67% of viewers when watching a Livestream broadcast – it’s still possible to run a live broadcast on a very little budget.
+3. Also, Livestream found that video quality is the most critical factor for 67% of viewers when watching a Livestream broadcast – it’s still possible to run a live broadcast on a small budget.
 In fact, with the right backdrop and environment, you can run a live broadcast just by using your phone or computer.
-That’s pretty cost-effective when you think of the expenditure that can go into a pre-recorded video campaign.
+That’s pretty cost-effective considering the expenditure that can go into a pre-recorded video campaign.

-4. There are many tools you can use to make good quality videos in minutes along with your own live footage.
+4. There are many tools you can use to make high-quality videos in minutes, along with your own live footage.

-5. Live streaming is a successful ROI as the video is driving brand engagement and sales, with Animoto finding 64% of consumers were influenced in their purchase decision after watching a marketing video on Facebook.
-Syndacast also found 52% of marketing professionals worldwide name live video as the type of content with the best ROI.
+5. Live streaming has a successful ROI as the video drives brand engagement and sales.
+Animoto found that 64% of consumers were influenced in their purchase decision after watching a marketing video on Facebook.
+Syndacast also found that 52% of marketing professionals worldwide name live video as the type of content with the best ROI.

 Recorded Videos Advantages

-1. As in a live environment, any unpredictable things can happen when you are live like you can have a bout of cough or you experience certain noise in which makes you look as unprofessional.
-But in recorded videos, you can edit the clip the way you want and make it fitter for the audience.
+1. In a live environment, unpredictable things can happen, like having a bout of cough or experiencing certain noises that make you look unprofessional.
+But in recorded videos, you can edit the clip and make it fit the audience.

-2. In recorded videos, you can go through a proper sequence of your script and video content and have a smooth track of events covered.
+2. In recorded videos, you can follow a proper sequence of your script and video content and keep a smooth track of the events covered.

-3. If you have a specific sales message you are wanting to deliver, you may need to go for a pre-recorded video.
+3. If you want to deliver a specific sales message, you may need to use a pre-recorded video.

-There are both pros and cons when it comes to live video streaming versus recorded videos, with both proving to be a marketer’s delight – Social Media Examiner found 60% of marketers currently use video in their marketing and 73% plan on increasing their use of video.
+There are pros and cons to live video streaming versus recorded videos, with both proving to be a marketer’s delight.
+Social Media Examiner found that 60% of marketers currently use video in their marketing, and 73% plan on increasing their use of video.

 Live streaming platforms